masneyb/boot2sol/README.md

 implementation.
 So, boot2sol recognizes a total of 14 piles, zero indexed.

 The cards in each pile are represented as a linked list.
 14 bytes of data are reserved for the head of each pile in the list.
 The representation of each card uses two bytes:

 Family | Unused | Card Value | Shown | Offset to next card
 -------|--------|------------|-------|-----
 2 bits | 2 bits | 4 bits     | 1 bit | 7 bits

-The end of the linked list in the next pointer is represented with the value 0x1111111.
+The end of the linked list in the next pointer is represented with the value 0x1111111 (7 ones).

 ## How to run the game

 * Fedora Linux users should only need to run `sudo dnf install qemu-system-x86 nasm` to fetch the necessary dependencies.
-* Debian/Ubuntu Linux users should only need to run `sudo apt-get install qemu-system-x86 nasm` to fetch the necessary dependencies.
+* Debian-based systems should only need to run `sudo apt-get install qemu-system-x86 nasm` to fetch the necessary dependencies.
-* `make run` to compile the program and launch it in a VM on your local machine using QEMU.
+* `make run` compiles the program and launches it in a VM on your local machine using QEMU.
 * To run it on bare metal, run `make` to compile and `dd if=boot.bin of=/dev/sdX bs=512 count=1`, where sdX is the path to a thumb drive that you want to boot from.
 Beware: This will destroy any data you have on your thumb drive.